This Network Unites.

 AJ Perkins, Hawaii Pacific Alliance for Worldwide Advancement (HI PAWA) and Fanni Melles, What’s the Future for Smart Cities

-The death of “sustainability” and the rise of “Regenerative”.
+The death of the greenwashing word, “sustainability” and the rise of “Regenerative”.
 Promoting ethical models for agriculture, design, and economics.

 Learn about Systems-Thinking, Ecological Design, Permaculture Design, Regenerative Agriculture, Ecological Restoration, Self-Reliance, Relocalization, Decentralization, and Local Economic Design.